setrar/microelectronics/instruments/oscilloscope/README.md

 What is an oscilloscope?
 > Bandwith:
 .
 Range of frequencies tha can be measured
+.
+10 MHz to 100 MHz

 ---